Udachny: History

 The Udachnaya pipe diamond deposit was discovered in 1955.
 Due to its isolated location, it was not exploited until the 1960s.
 In conjunction with the beginnings of diamond production, the urban-type settlement of Udachny was founded in 1968; town status was granted to it in 1987.

 As part of a plan to create the basin for a tailings dam for the nearby diamond mine, a 1.7 kiloton atomic bomb was detonated 98 m underground near Udachny on October 2, 1974.
 Original plans had called for eight similar explosions to be conducted; however, due to radioactive fallout being far greater than expected, the project was halted after the first blast.
 The shaft in which the explosion was held was not plugged until eighteen years later, with an estimated 7 to 20 m thick concrete sarcophagus.

 Administrative and municipal status

 As an inhabited locality, Udachny is classified as a town under district jurisdiction.
 Within the framework of administrative divisions, it is, together with one rural locality (the selo of Polyarny), incorporated within Mirninsky District as the Town of Udachny.
 As a municipal division, the Town of Udachny is incorporated within Mirninsky Municipal District as Udachny Urban Settlement.

 Economy

 Diamond mining remains the principal economic activity in the town.
 Udachny is the second most important diamond production site after Mirny for the state-owned ALROSA corporation.
-It is served by Polyarny Airport 12km outside of town.
+It is served by Polyarny Airport 12 km outside of town.